 • According to Consultant Jessica Pishko, who changed her own profession, “The key is to show why medicine is right for you, not why you dislike your prior career.”
 Don’t feel defensive about your background or the change you’re making, she explains, but “use your story to show an evolution.”

 • According to Alicia and Consultant Cydney Foote, these three steps will help you write your nontraditional med school app personal statement:

-1. Look at the app as a whole.
+1. Look at the your application as a whole.